Add Network Devices and Assets

 1. Choose a network device from the list or search for it in the Search field.
 Click Next.

 2. Enter a network device description, if needed, and click Add Network Device.
-This command starts the installation of the SEA Service on the device.
+SEA service starts the installation of the SEA Agent on the device in the background.

 Note: At this step, if you are installing a switch, you can configure the switch for HTTP(S) proxy support.
 Click here for directions on configuring for HTTP(S) proxy support.
 To configure switch with multi-VLAN configuration, see click here.